Life As You Know It is Ending

 In the midst of transition acceptance allows life to show you glimpses of what’s next – a little teaser, if you will.
 When we feel the call to change, we have to be ready and willing for life to move us in a new direction.
 When we allow transition, we must bravely face the question, “who am I?”
 Transitions invite latent, unknown aspects of the self to emerge.
 It’s going to take time for us to get comfortable with who we are becoming.
 We have to trust our Self and believe in the big picture we can’t always see.

 In middle school, I remember learning that even the Earth is constantly moving and shifting.
 If something we perceive as permanent as our planet is constantly changing, then why should our lives be any different?
 Circumstances never stay the same and neither do we.
 We can’t count on the external world to define us; it’s too unpredictable.
 It changes constantly.
-So we must, in the midst of transition, dig deeper to find the fundamental “I am,” the essence of who we are without all the trappings.
+So we must, in the midst of transition, dig deeper to find the fundamental “I am,” the essence of who we are without all the trappings, without the coffee mugs.

 Tell me about your biggest transitions?
 What have they meant for you?